Seonkyoung Longest

-As the result of her victory in a food competition show on Food Network in December 2013, she opened and became Executive Chef of Jayde Fuzion restaurant at the M Resort in Las Vegas, featuring a mixture of Japanese, Chinese and Korean small plates.
-She left the restaurant after four months as she realized that her true passion was with her own cooking show on Youtube "Asian at Home".

-She stars in and produces Asian at Home, an Asian food show and website geared at teaching simple methods for mastering Asian Cuisine.

 Early life

+Seonkyoung grew up about an hour from Seoul, South Korea, in a family that ran an organic farm with an onsite restaurant.
+Her parents, both working, emphasized farm-to-fork practices long before they became mainstream.
+Her father raised around 300 pigs and chickens organically, feeding them farm-produced, non-GMO food.

 Seonkyoung was interested in illustration from a young age, and started her career while attending high school.
 She trained as a cartoonist by working for a famous Korean cartoonist, Lee Hyun-se, helping in the production of his publications.

 Her interests then moved to performance art and dance.
 She became a member of the Seoul Street Artist group and entered competitions as a professional belly dancer.

 She met her husband Jacob in Seoul, Korea, and moved to the United States in 2009.